Raptor Letters and FAQ's - English and Spanish

 All Campus Visitors Are Required to Sign In at the School Office

 The Temecula Valley Unified School District considers the safety of our students and staff a top priority.
-This year (spring 2019), we will be adding a visitor management system to all of our campuses.
+This year (spring 2019), we added a visitor management system to all of our campuses.
 Knowing who is on the campus and having an orderly check-in/out process is a key component of providing a safe environment on our school campuses.
 After careful consideration, we are pleased to announce that we will be using Raptor Technologies as our visitor management system.

 Visitors to our campuses will be asked for a government-issued ID, such as a driver’s license, military ID card, Permanent Resident Card or passport.
 The ID will be scanned and using the visitors’ name and date of birth, an electronic check will be made against the National Sex Offender Data Base.
 Once the visitor is cleared, a visitor badge, which includes the name, destination on campus, and a picture of the visitor will be printed and must be worn while on campus.
 A new visitor’s pass will be required each time an individual visits one of the District’s campuses.

 Raptor is a visitor management system that enhances school security by reading visitor drivers’ licenses (or other approved government-issued ID) and comparing information to a sex offender database.
 Potential matches will alert school administrators and local police that a match has been found.
 When a visitor is cleared through the system, a visitor badge is produced that includes a photo of the visitor.

 Raptor compares a visitor’s government-issued ID information to a database that contains the identification of registered sex offenders from all 50 states.
 In the event of a match, Raptor alerts designated school officials.

 Why is TVUSD using this system?